NewsLocal NewsHamilton CountyCincinnati

 and last updated

-CINCINNATI — Weeks after Cincinnati made the short list of finalists in consideration to host the Sundance Film Festival, beginning in 2027, city council is considering offering the festival $2.5 million "to show our commitment."
+CINCINNATI — Weeks after Cincinnati made the short list of finalists in consideration to host the Sundance Film Festival, beginning in 2027, city council's budget and finance committee passed a motion Monday offering the festival $2.5 million "to show our commitment."

 The motion suggests providing the fund as a payment for the 10-year commitment that would be made by the festival if it were to move to Cincinnati.
 After that, city council will discuss forking over another $2.5 million for operating costs, meaning winning the event would cost $5 million for a festival that would span a decade.

-According to the festival's 2023 economic impact report, the event is projected to bring dozens of new jobs to the city and bring in at least $120 million annually in economic impact, totaling $1.2 billion over the 10 years the festival would operate here.
+According to the festival's 2023 economic impact report, the event is projected to bring dozens of new jobs to the city and generate at least $120 million annually in economic impact, totaling $1.2 billion over the 10 years the festival would operate here.

 "This allocation is a 10-year commitment, allocated up front to show our commitment to the festival and to partner with the wider community in raising the necessary funds to make Sundance Film Festival a reality in Cincinnati," reads the motion.